Welcome to ÖTILLÖ World Series

 Changing rooms, toilets and showers

-There are toilets at Styrsö Bratten, by the finish line and at the school.
+There are toilets at Styrsö Bratten, by the finish line and at the school by Time 1.
 You can get changed and use showers in the school.

-You can leave your bag with essentials in the white Race tent by the finish line.
+You can leave your bag with essentials in a designated tent by the Start & Finish line.
 The bag drop is not guarded.

-The registration for the World Series, Sprint & Experience races is in the Race tent at Styrsö Bratten.
-All racers have to come to the registration to collect the Start pack.
+The race bib distribution for the World Series, Sprint & Experience races is in the Race tent at Styrsö Bratten.
+All racers have to come to the race bib distribution to collect the Start pack.

 - Wetsuit (legs and torso in one piece) is mandatory even if the water temperature is above 19 degrees Celcius.